jupyterlab/jupyter-collaboration/README.md

 ## Why?

+- Keep models updated when clients are closed.
 - Reduce complexity on the clients.
 - Works with existing infrastructure, i.e. Jupyter Server; doesn't disrupt old way to interact with server (can be run side-by-side).
 - Single source of truth datastore on the server.